-There have not been any additions to the 2012 study guide for 2013.
-However there have been minor amendment to the wording of some of the study guide outcomes corresponding to changes within examinable documents.
+There have not been any additions to the study guide for the exam year commencing 1 September 2014.
+However there have been minor amendments to the wording of some of the study guide outcomes corresponding to changes within examinable documents.